Xihuang Temple

 Xihuang Temple (西黄寺 (西黃寺, Xīhuáng Sì)) is a Buddhist temple located in Chaoyang District, Beijing.

 History

 Qing dynasty

 In 1644, Shunzhi Emperor established the Qing dynasty (1644–1911) in Beijing.
 In order to deal with military and political affairs, he invited the 5th Dalai Lama to Beijing in 1651.
 Shunzhi Emperor issued the decree building the temple as the residence for the 5th Dalai Lama.

-In 1780, after the Parinirvana of the 6th Panchen Lama, Qianlong Emperor ordered to built a white pagoda to commemorate him.
+In 1780, after the Parinirvana of the 6th Panchen Lama, Qianlong Emperor ordered built a white pagoda to commemorate him.
 The construction completed in 1982, Qianlong Emperor named it "Qingjing Huacheng Pagoda" (清净化成塔).

 Xihuang Temple was devastated by the combined armies of the English and French during the Second Opium War in 1860.
 Forty years later in 1900, the Eight-Nation Alliance ransacked Xihuang Temple during the Invasion of Beijing.

 In 1908, the 13th Dalai Lama lived here for almost three months.

 Republic of China

 In 1923, the 9th Panchen Lama came to Beijing and lived in Xihuang Temple.